 My goal is to have a global impact on the vitality of women; to inspire my clients to treat themselves to only the best so that they have the power and passion to do their best work for this world.
 Lord knows we need it.

-Listen to Lily On The CourageMakers podcast
+The CourageMakers podcast

 It was totally exhilarating to be interviewed by Meg Kissak for Couragemakers, her weekly podcast for creative and passionate, mission-driven doers, makers and world-shakers designed to inspire and encourage fellow couragemakers, and spark a movement of women who are choosing themselves.